What Exercises Can Elderly People With Limited Mobility Do?

 How To Exercise In A Chair or Wheelchair

 Chair-bound exercises are ideal for people with lower body injuries or disabilities, those with weight problems or diabetes, and frail seniors looking to reduce their risk of falling.
 Cardiovascular and flexibility chair exercises can help improve posture and reduce back pain, while any chair exercise can help alleviate body sores caused by sitting in the same position for long periods.
-They’re also a great way to squeeze in a workout while you’re watching TV.
+They’re also a great way to squeeze in a workout while you’re listening to music or praying.

 If possible, choose a chair that allows you to keep your knees at 90 degrees when seated.
 If you’re in a wheelchair, securely apply the brakes or otherwise immobilize the chair.